-``It's like catching your grandmother stealing your stereo,'' Nesmith said through a publicist. ``On one hand, you're happy to get the stereo back.
+``It's like catching your grandmother stealing your stereo,'' Nesmith said. ``On one hand, you're happy to get the stereo back.
 On the other, you're sad to find out your grandma's a thief.''

-``PBS firmly believes that the facts and the law in the case merited a ruling in our favor and we are frankly shocked at the verdict,'' he said, reading a statement from PBS headquarters in Alexandria, Va.
+``PBS firmly believes that the facts and the law in the case merited a ruling in our favor and we are frankly shocked at the verdict.
+We will vigorously contest the verdict,'' PBS spokesman Stu Cantor said.

-Nesmith, 56, was the hat- and sideburns-wearing member of the Monkees, a 1960s music and TV sitcom sensation.
+Nesmith, 56, is best known as the knit cap- and sideburns-wearing member of The Monkees, a pop group created for a 1960s TV sitcom.

 ``Pacific Arts spent $8 million breaking the market, convincing stores to give up shelf space for this, putting up kiosks in Wal-Marts, things like that,'' said Bruce Van Dalsem, a Nesmith lawyer.

-By 1993, the videos were selling well, but Nesmith's company was losing money because of the high costs.
+By 1993 the videos were selling well but Nesmith's company was losing money because of high costs.
 He decided to sell the rights to the accumulated video library, which could earn up to $15 million and allow him to pay off royalties and other business debts, the lawyer said.

-PBS agreed in writing to help him recapitalize the business or, if that failed, cooperate in slowly winding down the company to avoid disruption, Nesmith said.
+PBS agreed in writing to help him recapitalize the business or, if that failed, cooperate in slowly winding it down to avoid disruption, Nesmith said.

-While meeting with Nesmith and his staff to reassure them of their good faith, PBS officials were busy soliciting a dozen other potential distributors, Nesmith said.
-They also convinced the producers of the shows to terminate their distribution contracts with Pacific Arts en masse, Nesmith claimed.
+However, while meeting with Nesmith and his staff to reassure them of the network's good faith, PBS officials were busy soliciting a dozen other potential distributors, Nesmith contended.

-PBS obtained the video distribution rights, split them with Turner Home Entertainment and now reaps $27 million per year from the business, Van Dalsem said.
+PBS then obtained the video distribution rights, split them with Turner Home Entertainment, and now reaps $27 million per year from the business, Van Dalsem said.

-Claiming he owed them millions, Nesmith was sued by PBS, Ken Burns' company, public stations WNET-New York and WGBH-Boston and by Children' Television Workshop, which created ``Sesame Street.''
+Later, Nesmith was sued by PBS, public stations WNET-New York and WGBH-Boston and by Children' Television Workshop, which created ``Sesame Street.''